History of Suresnes: Hygiene and inter-communal integration

 As for household waste, two Nash-Quad trucks from American stocks, followed by three Latil trucks, provided the service, evacuating the waste to agricultural centers, notably Conflans-Sainte-Honorine, which provoked the anger of a farmers' union.
 In 1926, the Pessard et Joseph company offered to evacuate the waste, with the municipality simply loading it at the Suresnes-Puteaux station.
 In 1931, the Urban residue treatment company (headquartered at 4 Rue Las-Cases, Paris) offered to incinerate the waste at its Issy-les-Moulineaux plant, to which Suresnes was to deliver it.
-In January 1933, Nanterre, Puteaux, and Suresnes formed a syndicate on the subject, and following the law of April 23, 1933, the municipal council was able to entrust the department with the task of clearing garbage from certain delivery points, with each commune paying a fee per tonne.
+In January 1933, Nanterre, Puteaux, and Suresnes formed a syndicate on the subject, and, under the law of April 23, 1933, the municipal council entrusted the department with clearing garbage from certain delivery points, with each commune paying a fee per tonne.
 Although criticism was leveled at the "statist" nature of the establishment of these numerous syndicates, Henri Sellier defended himself: “The aim of the partnership, as we propose it, is not, as has been suggested, to introduce into the operation the germ of whatever statist political conception we are charitably accused of”; Instead, he favors the competence and independence of the organizations involved.
-For René Sordes, “Sellier is to be thanked for having brought order and logic to the development of a region that unpredictability and incoherence could have compromised for a long time to come.”
+For René Sordes, "Sellier is to be thanked for having brought order and logic to the development of a region that unpredictability and incoherence could have compromised for a long time to come".

 As he did with the SFIO, Henri Sellier criticized the maintenance of the Suresnes octroi, which he considered a bad legacy of the Middle Ages.
 However, as the population of Suresnes grew to 20,000 in the early 1920s, the octroi had to change zone, as a decree allowed for an increase in its rate.
-Henri Sellier had the municipal council vote to increase the price of octroi to boost the commune's finances.
+Henri Sellier had the municipal council vote to increase the octroi tax to boost the commune's finances.
 In September 1935, however, the mayor pointed out to the government that the octroi system led to tedious checks on cars, recalling a proposal made in January 1933 to standardize the octroi for the Gennevilliers peninsula, which would have resulted in only the south-western limits of Suresnes being monitored.
 The decree of October 30, 1935, authorized communes to join together in a syndicate.
 In 1937, it united Suresnes and Puteaux, eliminating the octroi between the two towns, followed the following year by Asnières, Colombes, Rueil, and Villeneuve-la-Garenne.
 The decree of March 27, 1939, completed this action by creating the Syndicat des Communes de la Région Parisienne (Union of Municipalities of the Paris Region) for the granting.
 This policy of creating syndicates was coupled with financial equalization measures for certain compulsory expenses and for suburban municipal staff, who now had the same status.